PlusHaze/TrayNotification/README.md

 <br>

 <p align="center">
-You can set a custom image, custom rectangle fill, and we can also use a popup animation.
+You're also able to set a custom image or rectangle fill.
+You can use <em>showAndDismiss</em>, which will show both the show and dismiss animation.
+You're also able to control the delay before dismissal following the show animation.
-You can also use a showAndDismiss, which will show both the show and dismiss animation.
-It also allows you to set a parameter which controls how long the tray should wait after the show animation to run the dismiss animation.
-This is great when you want notifications to show for x amount of time before closing.
+This is useful for when you want a notification to appear for a certain amount of time before closing.
 </p>

 ```java